Cumby High School

-Cumby High School is a public high school located in Cumby, Texas, USA and classified as a 2A school by the University Interscholastic League.
+Cumby Collegiate High School is a public high school located in Cumby, Texas, USA and classified as a 2A school by the University Interscholastic League.
 It is part of the Cumby Independent School District located in western Hopkins County.
+The school is the only high school in the Cumby Independent School District.

+In 2024, the schools was renamed from Cumby High School to Cumby Collegiate High School.